jbhopkins/bioxtasraw/docs/source/tutorial/s1_similarity.rst

 with data that may show changes in scattering from radiation damage or other possible sources.

 #.
 Clear any data loaded into RAW.
 Load all of the profiles in the **Tutorial_Data/damage_data**
-    folder into the main plot.
+    folder into the Profiles plot.
 Show only the top plot.

     *   *Tip:* In the Files tab, click the “Clear All” button.